smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

   return var;
 }
 ```
-The add_variable function creates a new variable representing the sum of two input variables.
+The `add_variable` function creates a new variable representing the sum of two input variables.
 It:

 1. Allocates memory for the new variable.
 2. Computes its value by adding the input values.
 3. Initializes its gradient to zeros.
-4. Sets up links to its "parent" variables.
+4. Sets up links to its parent variables.
 5. Assigns the appropriate backward function.
 6. Manages reference counting for memory safety.